The Effect of COVID-19 on our Dental Practice and Your Next Visit

 This has not been an easy transition for us, but our team has banded together to implement necessary change and we are all passionate about continuing to serve YOU.
 We strongly believe in the role oral health plays in overall health and wellness and we will continue to strive to create a positive dental experience for you.

-We are following the current recommendations of the Centers for Disease Control and Prevention, American Dental Association, and Oregon Health Authority.
+We want you to know that we are following the current recommendations of the Centers for Disease Control and Prevention, American Dental Association, and Oregon Health Authority.
 As stated in the press release from the Governor’s Office, there are certain guidelines, which were outlined by the Oregon Health Authority, to help medical facilities approach resuming patient care.
 These guidelines state that our office must:

 - Have adequate personal protective equipment (PPE) for our clinicians as recommended by the CDC